Dog Training 101

 good news is... you don't have to go there.
 The training guides recommended on this

-you can start teaching your pup other good habits.
+When you're reasonably sure the carpets are safe...you can start teaching your pup other good habits.

 In fact you could begin teaching them right along with the house training routines.
 Most probably,

-getting your dog used to walking without tugging
+getting your dog used to walking without tugging,

 sitting and staying, coming when called, not jumping on guests or furniture